shaik1002/biggitlabbomb/doc/user/project/issue_board.md

 - You must have at least the Reporter role for the project.

-To delete the open issue board:
+To delete the currently active issue board:

 1. In the upper-right corner of the issue board page, select **Configure board** (**{settings}**).
 1. Select **Delete board**.
 1. Select **Delete** to confirm.

-If the board you've deleted was the last one, a new `Development` board is created.

 ## Issue boards use cases